 Lohri is one of the festivals that we celebrated with full zest and zeal last year before things started turning dull.
 Oh, the bonfire on a cold winter night, popcorn, til ki revari, and gajjak for munching, dancing with friends, and so much more.
 Most of us are going to miss the grand celebrations this year because of…well…you know “what”.
-(I’m honestly tired of naming “it” in every piece since the last 10 months.
+(I’m honestly tired of naming “it” in every piece since the last two years.
 So, now it’s simply ‘the thing that shall not be named.’)
 But missing grand public celebrations doesn’t mean that you shouldn’t have fun on your own.
-You can still make Lohri 2021 celebrations fun by setting the mood just right.
+You can still make Lohri 2022 celebrations fun by setting the mood just right.
 Here’s how:

 1. Start by fixing yourself a fun outfit